 Taking regulatory action

-We may take action against any organisation that fails to act on a FPS request.
-If your organisation does not take action within 21 days of receiving an FPS request, you will be in breach of the terms and conditions of the FPS.
+- If your organisation does not act within 21 days of receiving an FPS request, you will be in breach of the terms and conditions of the FPS.

 - If you fail to act further, within 28 days of receiving an FPS request, you may be in breach of the Code of Fundraising Practice, which sets the standards for UK fundraising.

 - We may notify the Information Commissioner's Office and the Charity Commission for England and Wales and/or Northern Ireland and name you publicly on our website as non-compliant.